General-code/TIL/Javascript/Javascript Engine.md

 ![Figure of Runtime](https://cdn-images-1.medium.com/max/1600/1*lZ-KXoVNUSOwaq7q8zUBDg.png)

 - But in nodes Js things are different. cause node js in not a browser, It doesn't provide WEB APIs but C++ Bindings and thread pool

+### Execution context
+- After a compilation, Global execution context is created for the top-level code.
+- **top-level code** is a basically code is not inside the curly braces.
+- **Execution context** is an environment where javascript code is executed.(local variables and arguemnts)
+- In any javascript project no matter how it is large there is only one execution context(default context)
+- and then the top-level code(global environment code) is executed.
+- For each function call, a new execution context is created. and if there is callback function,the engine waits for callback function.

+- These are Generated during creation phase right before execution
+- inside Execution context
+ 1. ariable Environment.
+  - let,const and var declaration
+  - functions
+  - arguments object

+ 2. Scope chain
+  - reference to variables located outside of function

+ 3. this keyword

+ > ⭐⭐**however an arrow function doesn't have any own arguments or this keyowrd**